zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

 1. View the response.
 Then enter another prompt, this time requesting a chart:

     ```
-   Create a pie chart by category.
+   Create a pie chart showing cost by category.
     ```

-1. The agent should selectively use the code interpreter tool as required, in this case to create a chart based on your request.
+    The agent should selectively use the code interpreter tool as required, in this case to create a chart based on your request.

-1. Enter `quit` to end the application.
+1. You can continue the conversation if you like.
+The thread is *stateful*, so it retains the conversation history - meaning that the agent has the full context for each response.
+Enter `quit` when you're done.
+1. Review the conversation messages that were retrieved from the thread, and the files that were generated.

 1. When the application has finished, use the **download** command to download each .png file that was saved in the app folder.
 For example: